 What’s the lesson for leaders?

-Joe Maddon’s combination of brilliance, creativity and warmth is rare.
+Joe Maddon is one of only a handful of people employed as a Major League manager.
 But the qualities he shows in this 2-minute video are ones that many of us can strive to emulate:

 - Don’t let hierarchies rule your words and actions: Bad bosses undermine their subordinates’ confidence in them when they show they’re more interested in pleasing those above them than doing right by those who work for them.
 That doesn’t mean you have to thumb your nose at the C-suite.
 In fact, smart people in the upper ranks will appreciate any manager who is committed to her crew and their welfare.

 - Give credit where credit is due.
 Other managers may have thanked their players and coaches in passing.
 But Maddon made it clear that he not only appreciated them, he knew his success depended on them.
 Don’t be that guy who seeks all the glory for himself.
 Ego displays are unattractive, and everyone sees through them.